 - Blogging frequency – With nine blog authors and the resources behind TierPoint, the data center service provider should be able to blog at least twice a week.

-So between Clearview International, IsoFusion, and TierPoint, there are definitely some really solid best practices being followed.
+So between IsoFusion and TierPoint, some really solid best practices are being followed.
 But there are also a number of issues that may be standing in the way of getting far better results from each of their blogs.